Post Charges

 Research Previous Personal Balances

 As you post charges, you may notice a “Previous Balance Amount” line in the Payments component ledger.
-The amount is the total of any past, unpaid charges for all patients who share the same guarantor (or “bill-paying”) account.
+The amount is the total of any past, unpaid charges for all patients who share the same Billing Account.

 You can review details for the personal balance on the Patient Details protocol.